schams-net/nagios/Documentation/AdministrationAndConfiguration/Typo3BehindAProxy/Index.rst

 - ``X-Forwarded-For``

-However, enabling this feature comes with a downside, see chapter :ref:`security-aspects`.
+However enabling this feature comes with a downside, see chapter :ref:`security-aspects`.